Your future starts now!

 The Doctoral Degree (PhD) with a Major in Biostatistics prepares individuals to understand the mathematical and theoretical basis of statistical methodology; collaborate on the design of research studies in the health sciences; provide advice on the proper collection, entry, storage, retrieval, and manipulation of data; and take primary responsibility for the analysis, interpretation and dissemination of data in a research study using state-of-the-art statistical methods and software.

 PhD students are also prepared to carry out original methodological research in statistics and apply the resulting methodology to health-related research problems.

 Mathematics prerequisites at a minimum include three semesters of undergraduate level calculus (including multivariable calculus) and a semester of undergraduate level linear or matrix algebra.

-to be a biostatistician!
-We look forward to welcoming you to our growing PhD program
+to welcoming you to our growing PhD program in Biostatistics!"

 "My mentors have helped me become a better student.
 They have been helpful in all